There is no need to mention the fact that WordPress powered websites are the main target of most hackers.

 3. Update Your Password Using phpMyAdmin

-This requires you to login on your phpMyAdmin account and choose the right database of your WordPress site.
+This requires you to log in to your phpMyAdmin account and choose the right database for your WordPress site.
 Then, you need to find the wp_users table and hit the Edit button.
 Here, it is possible that the prefix is not “wp” but a custom option that is changed you previously.

 This time, you should focus on the user_pass field to enter your new password.
 Note that from the drop-down menu, you need to select MD5.

 Reject the Old

 There are some instances where users still want to use any of the former passwords after many changes.
 However, you should clearly point out that former passwords cannot be used for a higher level of account security.
 Users will be willing to partner with you to better protect passwords.

 Go Long and Mix Letters Up

-By default, WordPress recommends you to use a password that contains at least 6 characters in length.
+By default, WordPress recommends you use a password that contains at least 6 characters in length.
 But as far as we are concerned, you’d better extend the length to 10 to 15 characters, which is less likely to be crackable.

 In addition to the length, you can also need to consider a string of items to put into your password.
-Here, you’d better not to only use the numbers or letters.
+Here, you’d better not only use the numbers or letters.
 Instead, it would be better for you to mix them up, along with some symbols.
 Also, the letters should contain the lowercase ones and the uppercase ones at one time.